alfadelta10010/verification/notes10.md

 Clk   │                         │
 ──────┴─────────────────────────┘
 ```
+- Hence while driving the stimulus, we use `@posedge clk` since everything happens in cycle level

 ## Race between RTL and testbench
 - Take a look at D Flip Flop code: